rrmckinney/fwx-wind/docs/source/thesensor.md

 The expendable wind sensors were adapted from [cactus.io](http://cactus.io/hookups/weather/anemometer/davis/hookup-arduino-to-davis-anemometer).

 Wildfire models serve as an invaluable tool in aiding first reposnders in estimating fire growth and spread dynamics [(NCAR)](https://ral.ucar.edu/solutions/products/wrf-fire-wildland-fire-modeling).
 Validation of these models is difficult as wildfires are dangerous at scale [(Morvan,2019)](https://doi.org/10.1007/978-3-319-51727-8_59-1).
-At UBC, we hope to overcome this barrier though with expendable wind sensors that will be placed in the path of prescribed wildfires.
+At UBC, we hope to overcome this barrier though with low-cost expendable wind sensors that will be placed in the path of prescribed wildfires.

 The configuration utilizes a Davis cup anemometer and Arduino hardware. the Davis cup anemometers are reliable instruments that are used for a suite of applications, including a network of wind sensors currently ran by the UBC Weather Forecasting Research Team [(WFRT)](https://doi.org/10.1007/978-3-319-51727-8_59-1).
 Arduino is also a commenable comapany with low-cost hardware and open source software that is used for many applications as well [(adafruit)](https://www.adafruit.com/category/17).